khulnasoft/devkit/frontend/dockerfile/docs/reference.md

 building. `FROM` may only be preceded by one or more `ARG` instructions, which declare arguments that are used in `FROM` lines in the Dockerfile.

-BuildKit treats lines that begin with `#` as a comment, unless the line is a valid [parser directive](#parser-directives).
+DevKit treats lines that begin with `#` as a comment, unless the line is a valid [parser directive](#parser-directives).
 A `#` marker anywhere else in a line is treated as an argument.
 This allows statements like: